-HoneyCode provides a web app where you can create Workbooks and each Workbook can have multiple tables, automations and apps.
+HoneyCode provides a web app where you can create Workbooks, and each Workbook can have multiple tables, automation, and apps.
 You can also have multiple teams – this is probably used to separate who can see which apps, but we haven’t tried that part out.

 Defining the data source for the app is very simple.
 Simply create a series of tables in the Workspace, which can then be referenced from other tables and from the UI – either directly or by using functions.